Meet our experienced team.

 Thomas Spencer, Senior Research Associate

 Tom came to PARCA after nearly two decades in journalism, most recently with The Birmingham News.
 He has a diversified background, researching and writing on a wide variety of topics including the environment, education, economics, governmental and community affairs, politics and civil rights.
 His work has earned top national, regional and state awards.
-A Birmingham native, Spencer is a graduate of the University of Virginia.
+A Birmingham native, Tom is a graduate of the University of Virginia.